Present perfect vs. past simple

 I visited Paris in 2019. => past simple (specific time)

-I have visited Paris. => present perfect (we don't indicate when)
+I have visited Paris. => present perfect (the experience matters, not when)

 I ate sushi yesterday. => past simple (specific time)

-I have eaten sushi. => present perfect (we don't indicate when)
+I have eaten sushi. => present perfect (the experience matters, not when)

 When we ask Have you ever been to Paris? and the answer is yes, the conversation usually continues with past simple questions to ask for details: When did you go?
 What did you do?